 Cash and cash equivalents include cash on hand, money market accounts and all highly liquid investments with an original maturity of three months or less.
 The Organization maintains its cash in bank deposit accounts, which, at times, may exceed federally insured limits.
-Uninsured cash at December 31, 2021 totaled \$876,368.
+At December 31, 2022 and 2021, cash balances not federally insured total \$747,852 and \$876,368, respectively.
 The Organization has not experienced any losses in such accounts.

-Accounts Receivable
+Accounts Receivable, Net

 Accounts receivable are stated at the amount that management expects to collect.
 Management provides for probable uncollectible amounts through a charge to bad debt expense and a credit to the allowance for doubtful accounts based on its assessment of the current status of individual accounts.
 Balances that are still outstanding after management has used reasonable collection efforts are written off through a charge to the allowance for doubtful accounts and a credit to contract receivables.
-Gross accounts receivables totaled \$646,509 and \$857,434 at December 31, 2021 and 2020, respectively.
-The allowance for doubtful accounts was \$366,294 at December 31, 2021 and 2020, respectively.
+Gross accounts receivables totaled \$1,043,090, \$713,155, and \$857,434 at December 31, 2022, 2021, and 2020, respectively.
+The allowance for doubtful accounts was \$491,674 and \$432,940 at December 31, 2022 and 2021, respectively.